Second Passport

 How long does the application process take?

-Can I apply in Italy or only at a consulate?
+Can I apply in Italy or only through the new centralized system?

 Do I need to speak Italian to apply?